premake/premake-core/website/docs/fatalwarnings.md

 For Visual Studio, the MSC warning number should be used to specify the warning.
 On other compilers, the warning should be identified by name.

-In addition, Premake provides two special values to turn on all compiler and linker warnings.
+In addition, Premake provides a special value to turn on all compiler warnings.

 | Value   | Description                   |
 -------------------------------------------